Monuments of India- 6 Remarkable Memorials

 This is the most famous over all Monuments of India.
 Every year around 70 to 80 lakh worldwide tourists are attracted to visit Taj Mahal.

-The total cost of the building, which covers an area of 2 hectares, was Rs 52.8 billion ($ 827 million), which meant Rs 82.7 Crores.
-New Seven Wonders Foundation has selected as winner of 7th memorial.
+The total cost of the building, which covers an area of 2 hectares, was Rs 52.8 billion ($827 million), which meant Rs 82.7 Crores.

 Construction History

-Upon entering through the gate, the fountains in front and the spectacular Taj Mahal gives peace of mind.
+Upon entering through the gate, the fountains are in front and the spectacular Taj Mahal gives peace of mind.
 The interior architecture is equally charming along with the exterior beauty.

 2. Qutub Minar

-A minaret is a mosque shaped object that includes the foundation, the steps for climbing, the circular roof, and the summit.
+A minaret is a mosque-shaped object that includes the foundation, the steps for climbing, the circular roof, and the summit.

 In the face of many natural disasters, this monument stands as a testimony to India’s glorious history.
 UNESCO declares Qutub Minar at Mehrauli as a World Heritage Site.

-Qutbuddin Aibak had a career spanning six to eight.
+Qutubuddin Aibak had a career spanning six to eight.
 The later rulers completed half the remains of the Qutub Minar.

 The height of the family minaret is about 5 meters, and the diameter is 1.5 meters (5 feet).
 As the peak approaches, its diameter decreases.
 At the top of the tower, it has a diameter of 5.5 meters (3 feet).